Getting a Mortgage in Germany

 Tax liability

-Read through any legal documentation carefully and make sure you have all the necessary permissions, licenses and planning consents in place before signing any contractual agreement.
+Read through any legal documentation carefully and ensure you have all the necessary permissions, licenses and planning consents before signing any contractual agreement.

 Exchange rate changes

-A small change to the exchange rate could have a drastic impact on the value of your property, and therefore your mortgage payments, overnight.
-This could go one of two ways, but is especially significant given the uncertainties surrounding Brexit.
+A small change to the exchange rate could have a drastic impact on the value of your property and, therefore, your mortgage payments overnight.
+This could go one of two ways, but it is especially significant given the uncertainties surrounding Brexit.

 We're so confident in our service, we guarantee it.